 A truffle tasting is a must.
 This extravagant ingredient has been a favorite of top chefs for years and you can learn all about it.
-Tasting escargot is both a culinary and cultural experience you shouldn’t miss – and we promise, they’re actually really delicious.
+Tasting escargot is both a culinary and cultural experience you shouldn’t miss – and we promise, they’re actually really delicious, and could well feature in some of your cooking classes in Paris too.
 You can also get fabulous fresh oysters in Paris, so don’t miss out on them!
 If you’re a little unsure about the protocol for eating oysters or escargot, or French table manners in general, check out our handy guide for restaurant manners in France.

-Le Cordon Bleu is the most iconic cooking school in Paris.
+Le Cordon Bleu is the most iconic cooking school with among the most refined cooking classes in Paris.
 Alumni include the famous Julia Child – anyone looking to live out their Julie and Julia dream? – and Peruvian chef Gaston Acurio.
 The distinguished Grand Diplôme is their most well-known program.
 The 9 month training course provides all the skills needed to become an adept chef.
 Located at the foot of the Eiffel Tower choose from Baking (Boulangerie or Patisserie) classes, Wine & Spirits workshops and so much more.
 The modern facility and brand new building feature top-notch kitchens and only the highest-quality kitchen gear.

 If your heart is set on sweeter things, head to the Ferrandi School, the top pastry school in France.
-Their accelerated 3 month program, in English, provides the highest distinction in France for chefs (the “MOF” or “Meilleur Ouvrier de France”).
+Their accelerated 3 month English-language program, comprised of an array of intensive cooking classes while based in Paris, provides the highest distinction in France for chefs (the “MOF” or “Meilleur Ouvrier de France”).
 They also have an array of workshops where you can learn to make Millefeuille, Paris-Brest and other pastries.
 It’s one of the only schools to have vegan and gluten-free baking classes as well.
 Numerous Ferrandi alumni have opened their own businesses around Paris – one of our favorite is Colorova.
 The exquisite tea room is on rue de l’Abbé Grégoire in the 6th, stop by for a decadent treat.

 Dine at a cooking school restaurant in Paris